Manny Mashouf: Philanthropy

 In 2005 Mashouf pledged $10 million to his alma mater, San Francisco State University for a performing arts center.
 The donation was later redirected to the construction of the Mashouf Wellness Center.

 Personal life

 In 1984, he married Neda Mashouf (née Nobari, or Shafigh-Noubari), who later worked as the former vice chairman and manager of merchandise at Bebe.
 In 2006, the couple filed for divorce, and Neda resigned from her position at Bebe.
 Together they had two children, Daria Mashouf and Iman Mashouf.

-In 2017, Mashouf sold his home in Bel–Air in Los Angeles for $30 million USD.
+In 2017, Mashouf sold his home in Bel–Air in Los Angeles for US$30 million.